lggaray/dtnsim/dtnsim/utils/dictsGenerator/README.md

 DTNSIM generate dictionaries Tool

-In this folder there are python and bash scripts which allow to generate pickle dictionaries from the .csv before generated
+In this folder there are python scripts which allow to generate pickle dictionaries from the .csv before generated

 Before running the script, the directories data/ and dicts/ must be created